LOGIN | SEARCH

 Please note the best practice is jointly issued by HAFFA and the CLG-DGWG for industry reference only.
 Shippers and freight forwarders are required to follow the IATA Dangerous Goods Regulations, requirement of the HKCAD and the requirement of individual carriers for the air carriage of shipments containing lithium batteries at all times.

-Please find below the major changes of the BP020 and BP021 for your easy reference:
+Please find below the major changes of the BP023 for your easy reference:

 Documentation